Home » Repurposed Furniture » Two Recycled Chairs Make a Double Chair Bench

 Time to Paint

-You can see that I used my Kreg Jig® K4 to make pocket holes to assemble the box.
+You can see that I used my Kreg Jig® K4 to make pocket holes for assembling the box.
 I painted the repurposed chair bench and the slats separately.

-I did so because I wanted to be able to get in between the slatted boards.
+I did so because I wanted to get between the slatted boards.

 After all that, I put the headboard (sign) back on and realized it was about this much too short.